diyo18/Assignments/CISC187/Week 8 /BST.md

 return newNode;
 }

+//this is where the node gets inserted
-//takes current node and number that is being inserted BstNode* insertNode(BstNode* root, int value) {
+BstNode* insertNode(BstNode* root, int value) {
   //sees if there is a pointer, if not, it creates a new node so it can be assigned if (root == nullptr) {